 This project grew out of a short blog post.
-I was enthusiastic about the results I was getting with passwords and wanted to share some ideas.
-Originally it was just a few examples of passwords that had worked for me and an invitation to share ideas about the practice.
-It could have been written as a 35 part blog series, but I just kept adding to the original.
-This long and continually growing post is the result.
+I was enthusiastic about the results I was getting with passwords with my students and wanted to share what was working with my colleagues.
+Originally it was just a few examples of passwords that had worked for me and an invitation to share ideas.
+It could have been written as a blog series, but I just kept adding to the original post.
+This is the result.

-As ideas from the original short blog post began to flow comments, questions and suggestions from colleagues across the country were exchanged.
+As ideas from the original short blog post began to flow comments, questions and suggestions from colleagues across the country and around the world came in.
 I was encouraged to experiment with passwords even more.
-I experimented with different types of passwords for different levels and shared those results with colleagues.
+I experimented with different types of passwords for different levels and shared those results too.

 I also began to study how social, psychological and educational research applied to this fascinating classroom greeting ritual.